 The rainwater harvesting techniques have been used around the world throughout history.
 The technique uses half-moon bunds or 'earth smiles' to capture rainwater which would otherwise wash away over the dry and barren soil.

 The rainwater is slowed down and stored temporarily behind the bund, enabling the water to infiltrate the soil.
 This allows seeds which were still present in the soil to grow, re-greening the bunds as well as the spaces in between.
 Further destructive erosion by gullies is also prevented and, in some cases, reversed.

-The Kisiki Hai technique is particularly well-known in semi-arid countries in West Africa and it is being implemented on a large scale by the Justdiggit foundation in Kenya.
+The Kisiki Hai technique is particularly well-known in semi-arid countries in West Africa.
 The program aims at vigorously scaling up these techniques which are fast, low cost, and sustainable.